Fedoseev’s table

 A strategy to gain power over the masses and exploit them until driving them into the ground.

-Photocopy of the original table by Fiedosiejev.
+Photocopy of the original table by Fedoseev.

 Selected quotes from the book.